-At St Cecilia Church every year a nativity scene is erected, but its no ordinary scene.
+Every year at St Cecilia Church a nativity scene is erected, but it’s no ordinary scene.
 It took ten days of hard work to construct.
 Over 100 figurines depict the bible scenes inside a grotto cavern.
 The photos do not do it justice.
 Visit Santa Cecilia Church.

-The Virgen of Guadalupe is not the only Virgen venerated in Mexico and Los Angeles.
+The Virgen de Guadalupe is not the only Virgen venerated in Mexico and Los Angeles.
 There are dozens.
-To the Oaxacan community of LA, the ritual to the Virgen of Soledad is the most important celebration of the year.
+To the Oaxacan community of L.A., the ritual to the Virgen de la Soledad is the most important celebration of the year.
 Just like in Oaxaca, on October 20 the icon of the Virgen begins to a nine-week travesty, staying with a different family each week.
 “Its is a great honor to receive the Virgen in your house, there is even a huge waiting list,” said Deacon Felix from St. Cecilia Church.
-We followed the trail of the Virgen of the Soledad documenting three families that housed her.
+We followed the trail of the Virgen de la Soledad documenting three families that housed her.